 That is why the feature must outrank the tooling philosophy.
 Replaceable edges do not automatically beat one-piece tools.
 They only win when the feature can accept what the insert system actually delivers.

-Finish Demands Can Cancel A Good Changeover Economy
+Finish Demands Can Cancel a Good Changeover Economy

 Even on a repeated job, insert tooling is not automatically the best route if the required finish or edge condition depends on a geometry the insert cannot deliver truthfully.
 This is where shops need to ask a blunt question: is the insert system genuinely compatible with the finish requirement, or is the shop accepting a hidden quality penalty in exchange for faster edge changes?